kuroljov/node-https-loader/README.md

 # Experimental

-It works with Node.js `10.5.0` and is subject for changes at any time
+This package is experimental (so does loaders in Node.js) and is subject for a change at any time

 ## How to get started